ReshiAdavan/LevaunaDB/README.md

 ### Inspiration

-Honestly, I thought it was so cool that non-relational database architectures could use graphs and some way to traverse them (aka a traversal query language).
-This whole time I believed non-relational architectures limited to document data stores (JSON), columnar data stores and key-value stores, which essentially leverage hashmaps/hashtables.
+I found it so interesting that some non-relational database architectures use graphs to draw relationships between data.
+I thought architectures limited to document data stores (JSON), columnar data stores and key-value stores, all of which essentially leverage hashmaps/hashtables.

-I saw DBs like Neo4j, Dgraph, and Kibana and I just had to see whats up.
+Databases like Neo4j are what caught my attention and inspired me to create something similar.

-I'll probably try to build a relational database via a B+ tree at some point and probably in a language I never used before as well.
+I'll probably try to build a relational database via a B+ tree at some point in the near future while on the topic of creating small-scale databases.

 ### Sample